HEALTH CARE?

 LONG TERM CARE HEALTH CARE TODAY GOVERNMENT-RUN FREE MARKET

-Bill Paid By Health Insurance (premiums) Government (taxpayers) Health Insurance (premiums)
+Bill Paid By Health Insurance Government, Insurance Health Insurance

-Price Levels High Higher Lower (insurance claim rare)
+Price Levels High Higher Lower (rare ins claim)

-Who Decides Care Health Insurance Company Government Patient, Doctor, Insurance
+Who Decides Care Health Insurance Company Government, Insurance Patient, Doctor, Insurance

-Total Cost High (through premium) Highest (through taxes) Lowest (insurance claim rare)
+Total Cost High (through premium) Highest (through taxes) Lowest (rare ins claim)

 REPRODUCTIVE CARE